What Insurance Covers for Elder Care in Connecticut

 Long-Term Care Insurance

-If your parent has a long-term care insurance policy, it can be the most valuable asset for covering care costs.
-These policies typically cover:
+If your parent has a long-term care insurance policy, it can be one of the most valuable ways to help cover care costs.
+Coverage varies significantly by policy.

 Home care services